TS7: Music career

 In March 2018 TS7 released Real Raver with Slick Don independently, the track has gone on to stream over 25 million plays.

-In 2019 TS7’s remix of James Hype’s I Was Lovin U provided a breakthrough moment in the new wave of bass music - it has since reached over 15 million streams.
+In 2019 TS7’s remix of James Hype’s I Was Lovin U has since reached over 15 million streams.

 In 2020 TS7 signed with Fuego Management who also represent NOTION, Holy Goof and Y U QT.

 He self-released a series of singles throughout 2021 via Believe which culminated in the release of Slow Down EP in January 2022.
 The single Slow Down has had 5 million streams and was playlisted at Kiss Dance and Capital Dance.
 Alongside this he launched his new live show TS7 LIVE and embarked on a headline tour across the UK.

 In the summer of 2022 he released a new single Know My Name and played a number of festival dates which included a set on the BBC Radio 1 Dance Stage at Reading And Leeds.
 He also released a remix of Bru-C’s No Excuses on 0207 Def Jam.